AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ![](../images/authoring/feature-pipeline/FeaturePipeline_Runtime_flow.png)

-## Implement your Feature Pipeline classes
+## Implement your Feature Pipeline classes {#implement-your-feature-pipeline-classes}

 The following sections provide details and examples on implementing the required classes for a Feature Pipeline.

-### Define variables in the configuration JSON file
+### Define variables in the configuration JSON file {#define-variables-in-the-configuration-json-file}

 The configuration JSON file consists of key-value pairs and is intended for you to specify any variables to be later defined during runtime.
 These key-value pairs can define properties such as input dataset location, output dataset ID, tenant ID, column headers, and so on.